xuantiep/xdeb-org/content/post/switching-from-jquery-umbrellajs.md

 ---

-In an attempt to make this site even faster loading I have switched from jQuery to [Umbrella JS](https://umbrellajs.com/).
+In an attempt to make this site load even faster I have switched from jQuery to [Umbrella JS](https://umbrellajs.com/).
 Umbrella is really tiny, 2.5kB when gzipped, and strongly influenced by jQuery so the switch is easy for simple scripts.
 Good information in [Porting from jQuery](https://github.com/franciscop/umbrella/blob/master/jquery.md).

 The front page of this site is now down to 64 kB from 85 kB with jQuery.
 It's not a huge saving but one needs a hobby.
 The site loads in 250 ms, add to that any ping time you have from your location to my server.